History of Brighton: Early modern period

 In June 1514, the fishing village (by then known as Brighthelmstone) was burnt to the ground by the French as part of a war which began as a result of the Treaty of Westminster (1511).
 Subsequently in 1545 the residents of the town petitioned the monarch for defensive cannon.
 Their petition featured an illustrated map showing the French raid, a copy of which can be seen in Hove Museum.

 This map is the earliest known picture of Brighton.
 It shows a site laid out in a rectangular shape about a quarter of a mile square.
 The lower town of houses on the foreshore can be seen with a series of sloping ways rising eastwards up the cliff.
 Middle Street came into existence during the 16th century and West Street, North Street and East Street were fully developed by the 16th century.
 However the interior between Middle Street and East Street remained undeveloped and was known as the Hempshares.

 The lower town on the foreshore suffered from sea erosion.
 In 1665 there were 113 houses out of a former 135.
 However, as only 24 of these houses paid Hearth Tax in that year, it is suspected that many of these dwellings were mere hovels.
 By the 1640s Brighthelmstone had a population of over 4,000 and was the largest settlement in Sussex.
 Its economy was dominated by the fishing industry.

 Deryk Carver, a Flemish brewer whose premises were on Black Lion Street, was arrested by the Sheriff, Edward Gage, for heresy.
 Carver had rejected the authority of the Roman Catholic Church and what he saw as its continuing role as an instrument of state power.
 Carver and others were dispatched for trial in London and ultimately executed at the county town of Lewes.
 Carver was stood in a barrel of pitch and burned alive.

 After his defeat at the Battle of Worcester, Charles II escaped to France through Brighton and finally Shoreham-by-Sea.
 This event is remembered annually by the Royal Escape yacht race, now organised by Sussex Yacht Club.

 The tomb of the boat-owner who was instrumental in the escape of Charles II, Nicholas Tettersell, is to be seen in St Nicholas churchyard, Brighton.

+Two elm trees in the grounds of Preston Manor are the oldest English elms in the world.
+They are thought to be 400 years old.